About Fe

 BIO for INTROS

-Felicia ‘Fe’ Montes is a Xicana Indigenous artist, activist, educator, Femcee, designer, organizer, poet, performer, speaker and practitioner of the healing arts from East Los Angeles.
-She creates with In Lak Ech, Urban Xic and La Botanica del Barrio and is the founding director of Mujeres de Maiz.
-Check out her other site at FeliciaMontes.com
+Felicia ‘Fe’ Montes is a Xicana Indigenous artist, activist, educator, Femcee, designer, organizer, poet, performer, speaker, professor and practitioner of the healing arts from East Los Angeles.
+She creates with In Lak Ech, La Botanica del Barrio, and El MERCADO y Mas, is cofounder of Mujeres de Maiz and Assistant Professor Chicanx Latinx Arts and Social Practice at Cal State Long Beach.
+Check her out at FeliciaMontes.com

 EXTENDED BIO

-Felicia ‘Fe’ Montes is a Xicana Indigenous artist, activist, community & event organizer, educator, emcee, designer, poet, performer & professor living and working in the Los Angeles area.
-She believes art is a tool for education, empowerment and transformation and has translated her passion for art and social justice as the cofounder and coordinating member of two groundbreaking creative wombyn’s collectives, Mujeres de Maiz and In Lak Ech as well as the online mercado for the movemynt, Urban Xic.
-She currently serves as the founding executive director of Mujeres de Maiz.
+Felicia ‘Fe’ Montes is a Xicana Indigenous artist, activist, community & event organizer, educator, emcee, designer, poet, performer & professor living and working in the East Los Angeles area (Tongva Territory).
+She believes art is a tool for education, empowerment and transformation and has translated her passion for art and social justice as the cofounder and coordinating member of two groundbreaking creative womxn’s collectives, Mujeres de Maiz and In Lak Ech as well as the online mercado for the movement, El MERCADO.
+She currently serves as the founding executive director of Mujeres de Maiz and is an assistant professor of Chicanx/Latinx arts and Social Practice at Cal State Long Beach.

 Felicia creates work based on social and spiritual change as she works on the front lines of activism and organizing.
 Known throughout the Southwest as an established Xicana cultural worker of a new generation, she has worked with most of the key arts and cultural centers and social service agencies in the greater East Los Angeles area including Self Help Graphics, Proyecto Pastoral and the United Farm Workers.
 She has also been influential in Los Angeles transnational art and organizing efforts including work with the Zapatistas, Peace & Dignity Journeys and La Red Xicana Indigena.

-As an educator, Felicia taught for five years as a substitute teacher within the Los Angeles public school system.
-She has taught Chican@ Studies courses at UC Santa Barbara and East LA College and is also a lecturer and keynote speaker at campuses across the southwest including UCLA, UT San Antonio, UC Davis and more.
+As an educator, she is currently an assistant professor of Chicanx/Latinx arts and Social Practice at Cal State.
+Felicia also taught for five years as a substitute teacher within the Los Angeles public school system.
+She has taught Chicanx Studies courses at UC Santa Barbara.
+Cal State LA, Cal State Dominguez Hills and East LA College.
+She is also keynote speaker at campuses across the southwest including UCLA, UT San Antonio, UC Davis and more.